-1. Cut way back on refined sugar-the girls only get dessert a couple nights a week now (usually ice cream) and Tom and I switched to a single square of gourmet chocolate with a high -70% or better-cocoa content.
+Refined Sugar: Cut way back on refined sugars.
+Aim to only have dessert a couple of nights a week, like a single square of gourmet chocolate with a high -70% or better-cocoa content.

-4. Gave up our evening glass of wine or beer.
-Now, we save it for Friday nights and stop at one (usually).
-Great weight loss help!
+Alcohol: Try giving up your evening glass of wine or beer.
+You can save it for Friday nights and stop at one, this is also a great weight loss perk.

-5. Switched from “normal” peanut butter which has an insanely high sugar content, to natural peanut butter which has a much lower sugar content.
+Peanut Butter: Switch from “normal” peanut butter which has an insanely high sugar content to natural peanut butter which has much lower sugar content, we love PB2.